 Common Causes of Stomach Discomfort In Kids

 The hardest part of finding the proper stomach ache remedies usually involves determining what’s provoking it in the first place.
 And while we can’t guarantee any steadfast stomach ache cures (every child’s situation is different), we can help put your mind at ease by arming you with knowledge and know-how.
-Ahead, we’re diving into the most common causes of stomach discomfort in kids.
+Ahead, we’re diving into the most common causes of stomach pain in kids.
 We’ll also share different types of children’s stomach issues, how to treat them, and tips to help prevent them.

 What Causes Abdominal Discomfort In Children?

-One of the reasons identifying the cause of stomach discomfort in kids can be so difficult is because factors contributing to it can originate from so many different sources.
+One of the reasons identifying the cause of stomach pain in kids can be so difficult is because factors contributing to it can originate from so many different sources.
 Physical issues may seem like the most obvious.
 But upset tummies in kids can also be caused by more latent triggers—emotional and psychological among them.

-Some of the most common physical causes of stomach discomfort in kids tend to be: dehydration, overeating, gas, constipation, diarrhea, bloating, nausea, and a stomach bug.
+Some of the most common physical causes of stomach pain in kids tend to be: dehydration, overeating, gas, constipation, diarrhea, bloating, nausea, and a stomach bug.
 While diagnosing the latter may necessitate a trip to the pediatrician, the former can usually be treated at home with dietary changes or over-the-counter medication.

 If your kid’s stomach ache seems to come and go for a week or more, and there are no obvious physical causes, it may be due to stress or anxiety.
-Take note of your child’s activities and schedule, as oftentimes emotionally-based stomach discomfort in kids is related to an unpleasant or upsetting event.
+Take note of your child’s activities and schedule, as oftentimes emotionally-based stomach pain in kids is related to an unpleasant or upsetting event.
 Typically, this type of kids’ stomach ache occurs in school-aged children.
 However, it can also occur in a younger child who is under an unusual amount of stress.
 Your little one may act quieter or louder than normal, and have trouble expressing their thoughts or feelings when asked.
 As with any belly discomfort, if your child’s stomach ache persists or results in distress, talk to your pediatrician.

 What Is The Difference Between Stomach Pain, Aches, and Discomfort In Kids?